The High-Performance Coaching system: a proven process for increasing Customer Experience in your contact centres while improving Employee Engagement

 The 8 parts of the System

-It’s your frontline managers who are responsible for the sales, productivity and customer experience performance you’ve got.
+It’s your frontline managers who are responsible for the customer experience and employee engagement performance you’ve got.
 They’re also the only people who can increase performance to where you need it to be.
 Moreover, they can only do this by following the right system.

 Unfortunately, even with all the best intentions, most companies fail to put in place a holistic system.
 Instead, they implement isolated components.
-They put sales training in place or run employee feedback surveys, or provide leadership training.
+They train their agents, run employee feedback surveys, or provide leadership training.
 However, these elements in isolation don’t deliver sustainable performance improvements.

-This situation is where our High-Performance Coaching system comes in.
-It consists of eight parts which work together to ensure you get sustainable improvements in sales, productivity, and customer experience (like these businesses).
+This is where our High-Performance Coaching system comes in.
+It consists of eight parts which work together to ensure you get sustainable improvements in customer experience (like these businesses).
 They also help you improve employee engagement to world-class levels (check out our case studies).

 The eight parts of our system are…